JGN1/ewd-api-labs-2023/README.md

 + Actors - Endpoints for Actor Information
 + User Reviews of Actors - Endpoint for Actor Review Information

 These contain 10 endpoint URLs, utilising 15 various GET, POST, PUT and DELETE method invocations.
-In addition I utilised the accounts endpoint, built out as part of the labs, for authorisation and route protection in my React Application.
+In addition I utilised the Accounts endpoint, built out as part of the labs, for authorisation and route protection in my React Application.

 To better document the endpoints I developed for this assignment I used the Swagger API builder.
 My Swagger API Documentation is available at the following link: